 My car, a 1978 Jaguar XJ-S inexplicably came equipped with only front speakers.
 In addition the qualities of the front speakers were marginal to say the least.
 This project was to replace the front speakers and install proper rear speakers.
 First, purchase a quality radio that supports at least four speakers.
 Then purchase four quality speakers in sizes that will fit this project.

 The easy part was the replacement of the front speakers.
 They were replaced by removing the door panel and installing new speakers. (photographs below).

 The rear speakers presented a problem.
-The only logical place to install them were the side "bins" beside the rear seats.
-First, remove the rear seat, arm rest and the phillips head screws.
+The only logical place to install them was the side "bins" beside the rear seats.
+First, remove the rear seat, arm rest and the Philips head screws.

-Peel back the leather covering and remove small phillips screw.
+(Photograph below) Peel back the leather covering and remove small Philips screw.
 Note the wires along the doorsill.
-Theses are the wires for the new rear speakers.
+These are the wires for the new rear speakers.

 Project complete.
 If done properly the radio and rear speakers will sound and look terrific.